CNgo0/LORAN-C/README.md

 may be colocated with one station of the other pair forming a<br>
 **Loran Triplets** may be joined "end-to-end" by station<br>
 colocation to form a **Loran chain**.
 Loran chains are common on both<br>
-the East and West coasts of the North American continent.<br>
+the East and West coasts of the North American continent."

-- POSITION DETERMINATION WITH LORAN-C TRIPLETS
+-POSITION DETERMINATION WITH LORAN-C TRIPLETS

 ## TRS-80 Model 100 Emulator